 Get Txt Alerts

 We promote lean government principles by streamlining the procurement process of language interpretation services.
-By directing limited state dollars to the people actually providing the services, instead of middlemen, we can raise the quality of interpreter services provided to Limited English Proficient (LEP) Washingtonians.
+By directing limited public funds to the people actually providing the services, instead of intermediaries, we can raise the quality of interpreter services provided to Limited English Proficient (LEP) Washingtonians.
 We support a ONE STOP SHOPPING SOLUTION for rendering services in all three delivery modalities: in-person, over-the-phone and video remote interpretation (VRI).
 We embrace cloud technology advances in communications and Software as a Service (SaaS) business models.

 THOUGHDIVERSE WEARE ...

 Local 1671 members are a group of dedicated interpreters who work for the greater good.
 Every odd year, its membership elects its interpreter leaders who, for a 2-year term, volunteer their time and share their knowledge freely with their colleagues.

 Below are statements from social service and Medicaid medical interpreters on why we wanted to form our union in 2010.

 "WIth Interpreters United, WFSE, we can earn a living wage, improve our skills and restore quality and respect to our profession.
 We can negotiate for proper pay, treatment and training- including bedside manners.
 We won't have to dread going to work because they will no longer be able to arbitrarily change the rules.
 We see the waste and abuse in the current system, so we can help make sure more money is going to help people instead of being wasted.

 Without a Union, we have no voice.
 We have no power to protect ourselves, our patients or our profession.
 The union is the only answer!
 United we can win!"